stratisMarkou/random-walks/content/analysis-i/ch02-conv-seq/content.md

 </details>
 <br>

-Aside from convergence, another important property is boundedness.
+Aside from convergence, another important property of sequences is boundedness.
 Intuitively, a sequence is bounded if the size of its terms never exceed a certain size, as defined below.

 <div class="definition">